Satpal777/WeatherApp/README.md

 # Weather App

-Weather is a just a fun project made using AngularJS.
+Weather App is a project made using AngularJS.

 Weather api used is from OpenWeather🌤️.

 ## 🚀 Tools and Technologies
 HTML